xubowenhaoren/Birdify/README.md

 - Hyper-parameter settings such as the learning rate and the stepwise learning rate decay
 - Using ImageNet pre-trained weights or none
 - Input resolutions: From 128 * 128 to 600 * 600
-- K-fold cross validation: enabled or none
+- 10-fold cross validation: enabled or none
 - Dropout in the FC layer: none, or p = 0.2, p=0.5
 - Weight decay: none, or 0.0005
 - Adaptive learning rate: decreasing the learning rate at scheduled epochs